berarma/sudmon/README.md

 Now you should restart udev and close all your user sessions (or simply reboot).

-If you don't want to install system-wide you'll have to setup the permissions to open the device or run the program as root.
+## Usage

-You can get help by running:
+There's many options available.
+You can read the command help by using:

 ```
 sudmon -h